Harris Scarfe

-Harris Scarfe is an Australian retailer that sells bed linen, kitchenware, homewares, electrical appliances and apparel.
-It has a e-commerce retail presence in Australia and is considered a multi-channel lifestyle and homewares store.
+Harris Scarfe is an Australian retailer that sells a wide range of homewares and apparel in Australia.
+The range includes bed linen, bedding, bathroom linen and accessories, kitchenware, home decor, homewares, tableware, electrical appliances, kitchen appliances plus clothing & apparel for men and women.
+It was founded in 1849 in Adelaide, South Australia and has more than 50 stores nationally.

-Founded in 1849 in Adelaide, South Australia, Harris Scarfe currently operates 52 retail stores nationally as a full range lifestyle and homewares store.

 In 2015, ownership of Harris Scarfe was transferred to Steinhoff Asia Pacific, an international retail and manufacturing conglomerate listed on the Frankfurt stock exchange.
-In December 2017, Steinhoff’s was accused of overstating its profits and the share price dropped by 90% The company then entered a period of intense asset sell off, which resulted in Harris Scarfe being sold to Allegro private equity group in December 2019.
+In December 2017, Steinhoff's was accused of overstating its profits and the share price dropped by 90% The company then entered a period of intense asset sell off, which resulted in Harris Scarfe being sold to Allegro Funds in December 2019.
 Shortly after, Allegro put Harris Scarfe and its related entities into administration.
 Spotlight Group then bought the business out of administration in April 2020.

 History

 Early history

 Harris Scarfe traces its history to 10 February 1849, when George Peter Harris and John C. Lanyon, arrived in Adelaide, South Australia on the ship Candahar and established a hardware and ironmongery business on Hindley Street.
 Lanyon left the partnership on 22 February 1855 and returned to London, where he opened a buying house for Geo.
 P. Harris and other businesses in South Australia.
 Additional partners, George Scarfe and Richard Smith, joined the business in 1866 and the business name "Geo.
 P. Harris, Scarfe & Co." was adopted in December that year.

 They had premises on the east side of Gawler Place, midway between Rundle and Grenfell streets, where Allan's building now stands (58-60 Gawler Place).
 A new four-storey building, on a 70x70 feet freehold property between Rundle and Grenfell streets, was erected behind their old (leased) property in 1929.

 Harris Scarfe grew to become a major supplier of a broad range of household, agricultural and industrial items.
 Besides conducting its retailing businesses, Harris Scarfe manufactured leather goods, including saddlery and luggage, as part of a wholesaling operation.
-Notably, during World War II, when the Federal Government enforced price controls, it used the Harris Scarfe catalogue as the price guide.
+Notably, during World War II, when the federal government enforced price controls, it used the Harris Scarfe catalogue as the price guide.